videothrone/berlin-weather/README.md

 # Berlin Weather

 This is a very early React-based WIP weather dashboard for Berlin using the Open Weather Map API.
-The plan is to show the weather data in some viual ways (like the backgroudn changing to the weather) and maybe expand it to a PWA down the line.
+The plan is to show the weather data in some visual ways (like the background changing to the weather) and maybe expand it to a PWA down the line.

 ## Local setup